chrisvrose/jack/README.md

 # Tose-app

-#### NOTE: Before running, read through the first few commented lines in each main file.
-It provides insight on syntax and purpose.
-#### New NOTE: Forget the previous note.
-Just read this README.
-Those comments are likely outdated.
+#### NOTE: Reading the code is about as tedious as catching a whale with a fishing pole.
+Most of the things needed to run the bot is here.
+Unless you're wanna know the code.
+Then, you're probably going to read that in just a few seconds.

-Tose-app is a bot that periodically checks for new episodes and publishes a link, and other details.
+Tose-app is a bot that periodically checks KAT for new episodes and publishes a link, and other details.

-/TODO: Insert more bullshit text here.
+Unfortunately a server PC is required to do this, so you know, you need to run this like a normal person.

 ## Files to care about